Geriatric Center Continuing Education

 Gerontology Continuing Education series are offered twice a year at Meharry Medical College and at Veterans Affairs Hospitals (Nashville live, Murfreesboro via distance learning).
 These series are designed for a multidisciplinary audience of health care professionals who serve older adults.
 Courses are not in sequence, and no course requires a prerequisite!

 Classes meet on three consecutive Fridays.
 Typically, four to six contact hours are awarded per day, based on course design and sessions attended.
 For more information, please contact Carol Galvez-Gutierrez at 615.327.6947 or via email at firstname.lastname@example.org.

 Geriatrics & Gerontology Interest Group (GGIG) – Vanderbilt

 MCGEC consortium partner, Vanderbilt University, in conjunction with the Dept. of Nursing Education and the Center for Quality Aging, offer monthly GGIG lunchtime lectures from 12:00-1:00 p.m.
-CME and nursing contact hour credit is awarded and health professionals are encouraged to bring their lunch.
-Past topics have included "New Developments in Alzheimer's Disease," "Delirium in ED Patients" and "Healthcare Reform and New Medical Care Models."
+Continuing Medical Education (CME) and nursing contact hour credit is awarded and health professionals are encouraged to bring their lunch.
+Past topics have included "New Developments in Alzheimer's Disease," "Delirium in ED Patients," and "Healthcare Reform and New Medical Care Models."
 Archived lectures may be viewed online.

 For more information about GGIG, please contact Anna Lea Cothron at 615.343.6688 or firstname.lastname@example.org or visit www.vanderbiltreynolds.org/geriatrics_education_center/vanderbilt

-The Geriatric Update is an annual, all-day continuing education workshop for physicians, nurses, social workers and other health professional as well as students, faculty, and practitioners.
+The Geriatric Update is an annual, all-day continuing education workshop for physicians, nurses, social workers, and other health professional as well as students, faculty, and practitioners.
 Continuing Medical Education (CME), Continuing Pharmacy Education (CPE) and Contact Hours for nurses, social workers and other health professionals are offered.

 For more information, please contact Mary Ann Ruley at 615.327.6947 or via email at firstname.lastname@example.org.

 Vanderbilt Geriatric Workshop

 Vanderbilt University Medical Center, Dept. of Nursing Education, Acute Care of the Elderly (ACE) Unit, and MCGEC host all-day workshops for nurses and other health professionals.
 Past training themes have included "Dementia, Delirium and Depression," "The Art of Holistic Geriatrics," and "Removing Challenges from Transitions of Care."